The Art of Giving: Tax Savings on Charitable Contributions

 Head of household$19,400$20,800

-So, it’s best to check first if it’s worth the effort to itemize your deductions rather than claiming a standard deduction as you’ll need to forego the latter to benefit from the former.
+So, it’s best to check if it’s worth the effort to itemize your deductions rather than claiming a standard deduction, as you’ll need to forego the latter to benefit from the former.

 Charitable Contribution Tax Deduction

-Yes, there is a limit and the amount depends on the type of donation given.
-Deduction on non-cash asset gifts is capped at 30% of your adjusted gross income (AGI), and 50% to 60% for cash gifts.
+Yes, there is a limit, and the amount depends on the type of donation.
+The deduction on non-cash asset gifts is capped at 30% of your adjusted gross income (AGI) and 50% to 60% for cash gifts.

 You may be thinking: Isn’t it better to just donate cash then, since the deduction for it has a higher ceiling?
-You’re right but contributing non-cash assets can increase your tax savings (more about that in a bit).
-Plus, the carryover rule allows contributions that exceed the limit for the year to be carried over and deducted in the next five years (or 15 years for qualified conservation contributions) until they are used up.
+You’re right, but contributing non-cash assets can increase your tax savings (more about that in a bit).
+Plus, the carryover rule allows contributions exceeding the year’s limit to be carried over and deducted in the next five years (or 15 years for qualified conservation contributions) until they are used up.

 Maximizing Your Deduction

-To make any of the following strategies work, the first thing you must remember is to properly document your charitable contributions for your reference during tax planning, and compliance with IRS requirements.
+To make any of the following strategies work, you must first remember to properly document your charitable contributions for your reference during tax planning and compliance with IRS requirements.

 Charitable Donations

-Under the Tax Cuts and Jobs Act (TCJA), the amount of standard deduction nearly doubled which made it difficult for philanthropists and the charitably inclined to take advantage of their contributions for their tax strategy.
+The standard deduction amount has nearly doubled under the Tax Cuts and Jobs Act (TCJA).
+This made it difficult for philanthropists and the charitably inclined to take advantage of their contributions for their tax strategy.

 As previously mentioned, you can only either claim the standard deduction or the itemized deductions.
 With this, you may have the notion that there is no way to benefit from both, but there is.